Guide for Authors

-The text should include Title, author(s) name, and address, an abstract, keywords, introduction, materials and methods, results and discussions, conclusion, acknowledgment (arbitrary) and references.
+The text should include a Title, author(s) name, and address, an abstract, keywords, an introduction, materials and methods, results and discussions, a conclusion, acknowledgment (arbitrary), and references.

 Please provide a short abstract of 150-300 words.
 The abstract should not contain any undefined abbreviations or references.

 All equations must be typed by "Mathtype 6" in Word software.

 Acknowledgments of people, grants, funds, etc. should be placed in a separate section before the References.

 Within the text: references must be numbered sequentially according to the order they appear within the text using the following format:

 IMPORTANT: All references must be entered by "EndNote software" with the "Numbered" style.